-I have a novel (“The Rise and Fall of Alfred Bomber”) that, after eleven years in the can, I’m going to finish editing and submit to Amazon’s Breakthrough Novel Contest; the book is about a Mormon missionary who returns to his hometown of Sidney, Montana (where I was a live-in nanny for nine months about a decade ago) to find that his brother has come out of the closet.
-There is also the subplot of the mysterious and elusive “Summertime Rapist” who haunts the tween girls of the town, as he only attacks after the final thaw.
+I will finish my novel, The Rise and Fall of Alfred Bomber, which, after eleven years in the can, and submit it to Amazon’s Breakthrough Novel Contest.
+Alfred is about a Mormon missionary who returns to his hometown of Sidney, Montana (where I was a live-in nanny for nine months about a decade ago) to find that his brother has come out of the closet.
+There is also the subplot of the mysterious and elusive “Summertime Rapist,” who haunts the town’s tween girls, as he only attacks after the final thaw.

-I saw it as if you don’t spend too much time watching reality TV, but doing (not watching) something more productive, you’re more likely to be successful.
-I’m not saying everyone who watches reality TV is a cretin (Megyn Kelly watches “The Bachelor”), but I know television watching has taken the place of book reading for many as the preferred form of entertainment.
-When one watches a television program, they don’t have to use their imaginations, but when one reads a book, their imaginations have to fill in the blanks.
-One of the preschool teachers at my and my husband’s church said that it wasn’t unheard of for one of her students to inform her that there weren’t any books in their house.
+For me, if you don’t spend too much time watching reality TV but do (rather than watch) something more productive, you’re more likely to be successful.
+I’m not saying everyone who watches reality TV is a cretin (Megyn Kelly watches The Bachelor), but I know television watching has replaced reading for many as the preferred form of entertainment.
+When one watches a television program, they don’t have to use their imagination, but when one reads a book, their imaginations fill in the blanks.
+One of the preschool teachers at my and my husband’s church said that it wasn’t unheard of for one of her students not to have any books in their house.
 Some didn’t even know how to use a crayon!

 It seemed to bother one of my friends quite a bit when her young daughter said their house was boring.
 A few of us told her to give the girl some chores.
 What kids need to realize is that life isn’t going to be exciting all the time.
 Sometimes it’s routine and mundane, and that’s okay.
 There is a time for everything.